ChingStore/ching/README.md

-# Login View
+# Sign In View

 ## Description

-This will present a "Login" page to the vendor allowing them to enter their username and password.
-A link to "login" will be present in the menu for the present time.
-Upon successful login, "Logged in as <username>" will render at the top of "Inventory", "Sales Report", and "Login"
+This will present a "Sign In" page to the vendor allowing them to enter their username and password.
+A link to "Sign In" will be present in the menu for the present time.
+Upon successful sign in, "Signed in as <username>" will render at the top of "Inventory", "Sales Report", and "Sign In"

 **Start Date : 23/12/2018**